-- What is required before a medical malpractice lawyer can file suit on my behalf?
+- What is required before counsel can file suit on my behalf?

 - Is a medical doctor required to testify in a medical malpractice case in Maryland?

-- My medical doctor knows I'm thinking of bringing a medical malpractice lawsuit?
+- My physician knows I'm thinking of bringing a medical malpractice lawsuit?
 Should I be concerned that the doctor will alter or amend my medical records?

-- It has taken me over a year to build up the nerve to confer with a lawyer about what happened to me.
-Am I running out of time to file a medical malpractice lawsuit in Maryland against my doctor?
+- It has taken me over a year to build up the nerve to find out more about what happened to me.
+Am I running out of time to file a lawsuit in Maryland against my doctor?

 - I signed an informed consent form?
-Can I still bring a medical malpractice action?
+Can I still bring a claim?

 - I want to sue my nurse practitioner.
 Is he/she the doctor in charge of the office also negligent for failure to supervise the nurse practitioner?